-To ensure our customers have consistent quality and continuity of supply, our team sources yarn for technical textiles from a wide variety of specialist yarn suppliers across the globe.
+To ensure our customers have consistent quality and continuity of supply, our team sources yarn for weaving technical textiles from a wide variety of specialist yarn suppliers across the globe.
 It also keeps us at the forefront of advances and developments in material technology so that we are able to bring new yarn types, enhanced performance, price stability and cost benefits to our customers.

-Investing in stock and holding a large range of textile yarns on site helps us to be highly responsive to our customers' needs, improves our production efficiencies, and keeps manufacturing lead times to a minimum.
+Investing in stock and holding a large range of different yarns on site helps us to be highly responsive to our customers' needs, improves our production efficiencies, and keeps manufacturing lead times to a minimum.

-When we do not hold a particular yarn in stock, we will work with the yarn supplier to minimise lead times.
+For custom requirements, where we do not hold a particular yarn in stock, we will work with the yarn supplier to minimise lead times.

 We use cotton yarns to manufacture pure cotton fabrics, or in combination with synthetic yarns to provide particular technical characteristics such as high absorbency

 Using carded and combed cotton options in a range of yarn counts allows us to produce a wide variety of fabrics to suit end user requirements.
 For example, we provide a range of technical yarns for industrial and medical applications.